venomouscyanide/S3GRL_OGB/README.md

 2) SEAL datasets (USAir, Yeast etc. introduced in the original paper) from "Link prediction based on graph neural networks https://arxiv.org/pdf/1802.09691.pdf"

-3) The OGB Dataset, for which this repo was mainly written for.
+3) The OGB Dataset, for which this repo was mainly written.

-For datasets 1 and 2, we recomment running using https://github.com/venomouscyanide/S3GRL_OGB using the reproduction commands.
+For datasets 1 and 2, we recommend running using https://github.com/venomouscyanide/S3GRL_OGB using the reproduction commands.

 ## Reporting Issues and Improvements
 We currently don't have an issue/PR template.
 However, if you find an issue in our code please create an issue in GitHub.
-It would be great if you could give as much information regarding the issue as possible (what command was run, what are the python package versions, providing full stack trace etc.).
+It would be great if you could give as much information regarding the issue as possible (what command was run, what are the Python package versions, providing full stack trace etc.).

 If you have any further questions, you can reach out to us (the authors) via email and we will be happy to have a conversation.
 [Paul Louis](mailto:paul.louis@ontariotechu.net), [Shweta Ann Jacob](mailto:shweta.jacob@ontariotechu.net)

 ## Reproducing the Paper's Tabular data

-### Reproducing Table 2, 3 and 5
+### Reproducing Tables 2, 3 and 5

-Please checkout https://github.com/venomouscyanide/S3GRL_OGB for reproducing Tables 2, 3 and 5 (Table 5 is just reference as Table 4 in that repo).
+Please check out https://github.com/venomouscyanide/S3GRL_OGB for reproducing Tables 2, 3 and 5 (Table 5 is just a reference to Table 4 in that repo).

 ### Reproducting Table 4

-Table 4 is the primarily reason why this repo exists.
+Table 4 is the primary reason why this repo exists.
 I.e, for running PoS Plus on the OGB datasets and Planetoid datasets in the fashion of BUDDY (https://github.com/melifluos/subgraph-sketching).

 For running PoS Plus on the Planetoid datasets under the experimental settings set by Chamberlain et.al please use